jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+26 Dec.
+2024 |  | Version 1.5.6 is under construction. trimal1.5 will be used to cope with * in amino acid sequence (e.g. Homo-sapiens-RS2_NP036380.2).
 2 Oct.
 2024 |  | Version 1.5.5 is released.
 24 July 2024 |  | Updated data of an appendicularian (Oikopleura-dioica-OKI2018) were newly added.
 4 July 2024 |  | Updated data of a tunicate (Ciona instestinalis KY21) were newly added.